 West Kill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in West Kill in 2022 was $40,641, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $162,564 for a family of four.
+The per capita income in West Kill in 2022 was $46,503, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $186,012 for a family of four.
 However, West Kill contains both very wealthy and poor people as well.

 The people who call West Kill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Kill residents report their race to be White.
-Important ancestries of people in West Kill include German, Irish, English, Italian, and Yugoslavian.
+Important ancestries of people in West Kill include Irish, German, Italian, Polish, and Hungarian.

 The most common language spoken in West Kill is English.
-Other important languages spoken here include Slavic languages and German/Yiddish.
+Other important languages spoken here include Spanish and Slavic languages.

 In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.5% of the neighborhoods in America.

 If you are planning to retire in New York, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in New York, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.6% of neighborhoods in NY.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 95.2% of neighborhoods in NY.
 If a New York retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

-Did you know that the neighborhood has more Ukrainian and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.6% of this neighborhood's residents have Ukrainian ancestry and 3.5% have Dutch ancestry.
+In fact, 2.9% of this neighborhood's residents have Ukrainian ancestry.

-The neighbors in the neighborhood in West Kill are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 64.0% of U.S. neighborhoods.
-With 13.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.5% of U.S. neighborhoods.
+The neighbors in the neighborhood in West Kill are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 40.3% of the neighborhoods in America.
+With 14.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 60.7% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.